Aayam-X/AXMalvon/Log.md

 - [ ] Updater Application || xattr -cr Malvon.app || after zip
 - [ ] History: Indexing + Most visited site || Clicking on tab opens || No duplicates?
 - [ ] Some sort of memory leak when dragging tabs
 ---
+- [x] File uploading in the webView
+- [x] New alert view, AXAlertView
+- [x] Universal Link Support
+- [x] What to do in private tabs with popups??
+- [x] Halfway done browser profiles
+---
 - [x] WebView Menu override
 - [x] WebView Command-Click new tab + Other types of clicks